Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_mercenary_max_health                    100     // The maximum amount of health the mercenary can have ttt_veteran_max_health                      100     // The maximum amount of health the veteran can have ttt_doctor_max_health                       100     // The maximum amount of health the doctor can have ttt_jester_max_health                       100     // The maximum amount of health the jester can have ttt_swapper_max_health                      100     // The maximum amount of health the swapper can have ttt_clown_max_health                        100     // The maximum amount of health the clown can have
+ttt_mercenary_max_health                    100     // The maximum amount of health the mercenary can have ttt_veteran_max_health                      100     // The maximum amount of health the veteran can have ttt_doctor_max_health                       100     // The maximum amount of health the doctor can have ttt_trickster_max_health                    100     // The maximum amount of health the trickster can have ttt_jester_max_health                       100     // The maximum amount of health the jester can have ttt_swapper_max_health                      100     // The maximum amount of health the swapper can have ttt_clown_max_health                        100     // The maximum amount of health the clown can have